 3. Ways To Make Your Home More Energy Efficient

 Once you’re aware of the areas and appliances that need to be upgraded or improved, you can take action to make them more energy efficient.
-We’re fortunate to be living in an era dominated by technology and innovation that make it easier for all of us to live more efficiently.
+With the help of technology and innovation, such as horizon scanning, we can stay ahead of the curve and adopt more energy-efficient practices.
+We’re fortunate to be living in an era that makes it easier for all of us to live more efficiently.

 Unplug unused devices